nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 	2. resolve the existing DocumentReference using the relatesTo.target
 	3. mark that DocumentReference as superseded

-Note also that the NRL will only accept one relatesTo element.
-Requests that contain multiple relatesTo elements will be rejected.
-For further detail, see [Error Handling Guidance](development_general_api_guidance.html#relatesto).

 Providers systems SHALL only supersede pointers for records where they are the pointer owner (custodian).

 The target property within the relatesTo attribute must be either a reference or a FHIR identifier, depending on whether a provider chooses to supersede by logical ID or supersede by master identifier.